Duff Cooper: 1935–1938: Cabinet and resignation

 In November 1935, after the general election, Cooper was promoted to the Cabinet as Secretary of State for War and appointed to the Privy Council.
 During the Abdication Crisis he was sympathetic to Edward VIII and to the possibility of a morganatic marriage, and in vain advised him to wait until after his coronation (due in 1937) before picking a fight with the government over his plans to marry Wallis Simpson.

-He felt out of kilter with the Conservative leadership and was surprised when the new Prime Minister Neville Chamberlain appointed him First Lord of the Admiralty in May 1937.
-Ziegler writes that his tenure of office was "an unequivocal success".
-He enjoyed high living on board the Admiralty yacht HMS Enchantress, but fought Chamberlain and the Chancellor of the Exchequer Sir John Simon for more spending on the Royal Navy.
+He felt out of kilter with the Conservative leadership and was surprised when the new prime minister, Neville Chamberlain, appointed him First Lord of the Admiralty in May 1937.
+Ziegler wrote that his tenure of office was "an unequivocal success".
+Cooper enjoyed high living on board the Admiralty yacht HMS Enchantress but fought Chamberlain and the Chancellor of the Exchequer Sir John Simon for more spending on the Royal Navy.
 Chamberlain saw him as indiscreet and as a firebrand.
 By the time of the Munich Agreement, Cooper was isolated in the Cabinet as the most public critic of Chamberlain's appeasement policy.

 On 3 October 1938, a few days after the Munich Agreement, he denounced it and resigned from the Cabinet.
-On doing so he said, "War with honour or peace with dishonour", he might have been persuaded to accept, "but war with dishonour—that was too much".
-Fellow appeasement-critic and Conservative Party MP Vyvyan Adams described Cooper's actions as "the first step in the road back to national sanity".
+On doing, so he said that "war with honour or peace with dishonour" he might have been persuaded to accept, "but war with dishonour—that was too much".
+The fellow opponent of appeasement and Conservative Party MP Vyvyan Adams described Cooper's actions as "the first step in the road back to national sanity".

-As a backbencher, he joined the coterie around Anthony Eden (who had resigned as Foreign Secretary in February 1938), but made only muted criticisms of the Government.
+As a backbencher, Cooper joined the coterie around Anthony Eden, who had resigned as Foreign Secretary in February 1938, but Cooper made only muted criticisms of the government.
 His main source of income was writing articles for the Evening Standard.
 He argued for an Anglo-French alliance.